james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

     logo: fontawesome/solid/w
 ```

-### Image for Logo
+### Setting Logo to an Image

-- Mention how we could also change the logo to an image if we prefer.
+If you would prefer to set the logo of your site to your own custom image, follow these steps:

 - Inside the `docs` folder create an `assets` folder.
-- Add the `logo.png`, which is our site logo that I generated earlier.
+- Add the `logo.png` file to this folder (i.e. the file with the logo you want to use)
 - Now change `mkdocs.yml` to:

 ```yaml title="mkdocs.yml"